microstub/microstub.github.io/_posts/2020-11-03-transistor-design-for-newbies.md

 author_url: https://linkedin.com/in/dylanmuller
 ---

-> Transistors are important electronic devices that find use in a wide range of
+> `BJTs` are important electronic devices that find use in a wide range of
 > applications.
 Learn how to design circuits with them.

 1. [Principle of operation](#principle-of-operation)